Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

 relativeEffect: -0.7151
 ```

-You can get the results from the database to graph them with the following SQL, substituting for the source and session id columns as appropriate.
+You can get the results from the database to graph them with the following SQL, subsituting for the source and session ID columns as appropriate.

 ```sql
 SELECT